fbpx

 Frederick Douglass (1817/18-1895)

-Frederick Douglass (1817/18-1895) was the internationally famous Black social activist of the 19th century.
-Self-emancipating as a young man, he worked as a newspaper editor, orator, and author, publishing the Narrative of the Life of Frederick Douglass, an American Slave (1845) and My Bondage and My Freedom (1855).
+Frederick Douglass (1817/18-1895) was internationally famous, the most photographed person in the United States, and an eloquent and persistent social activist and abolitionist of the 19th century.
+While enslaved, his enslaver taught him the foundations of literacy, and Douglass continued his own learning by cleverly tricking white children to help him learn more.
+He escaped slavery as a young man and worked as a newspaper editor, orator, and author, publishing the Narrative of the Life of Frederick Douglass, an American Slave (1845) and My Bondage and My Freedom (1855).
 Harriet Beecher Stowe wrote Douglass asking for his help providing a first-hand account of enslaved life on a cotton plantation.
-Douglass worked for racial equality after emancipation, advocating for the 15th Amendment giving Black men the right to vote, continued access to the ballot and education desegregation.
+Douglass worked for racial equality after emancipation, advocating for the 15th Amendment giving Black men the right to vote, continued access to the ballot, and education desegregation.

 Harriet Jacobs